-- vi.
-Yankee Bonds are permitted investments; however, such securities shall be limited to 5% of an investment manager's portfolio unless permitted in writing by the Board. - vii.
-Closed-end bond funds may be purchased; however, such purchases shall be limited to 10% of an investment manager's portfolio.
-In addition, the investment manager's holdings in any single closed-end bond fund may not exceed 10% of the amount of such closed-end bond fund. - viii.
-Collateralized Mortgage Obligations (CMO's) are acceptable provided they meet the following criteria unless otherwise permitted by the Board in writing: - a) Backing by the full faith of the U.S. Government or an Agency thereof, or that are rated AAA by a major rating service. - b) A volatility rating by Fitch Investors Services in the low to moderate category (VI, V2, or V3) or characteristics consistent with such ratings. - c) Limited to PAC (Planned Amortization Class), NAC (Non-Accelerated Securities), VADM (Very Accurately Defined Maturity) securities, or sequential CMO's. - ix.
-Investments in Commercial Mortgage Backed Securities (CMBS) are permitted, provided they are rated AAA by a major rating service and the total value of all CMBS investments shall not exceed 15% of the market value of the total fixed income portfolio unless permitted by the Board. - x.
+- e.
+There shall be no investment in foreign bonds (with the possible exception of bonds issued by the State of Israel were contractually authorized) within the portfolios of investment managers who are hired and assigned to manage domestic core portfolios, without the prior written permission by the Board.
+In addition, there shall be no short selling or other specialized investment activity or investments in futures or options without the prior approval of the Board. - f.
+Yankee Bonds are permitted investments; however, such securities shall be limited to 5% of an investment manager's portfolio unless permitted in writing by the Board. - g.
+Closed end bond funds may be purchased; however, such purchases shall be limited to 10% of an investment manager's portfolio.
+In addition, the investment manager's holdings in any single closed end bond fund may not exceed 10% of the amount of such closed end bond fund. - h.
+Collateralized Mortgage Obligations (CMO's) are acceptable provided they meet the following criteria unless otherwise permitted by the Board in writing: - a) Backing by the full faith of the U.S. Government or an Agency thereof, or that are rated AAA by a major rating service. - b) A volatility rating by Fitch Investors Services in the low to moderate category (VI, V2, or V3) or characteristics consistent with such ratings. - c) Limited to PAC (Planned Amortization Class), NAC (Non-Accelerated Securities), VADM (Very Accurately Defined Maturity) securities, or sequential CMO's. - i.
+Investments in Commercial Mortgage Backed Securities (CMBS) are permitted,^{} provided they are rated AAA by a major rating service and the total value of all CMBS investments shall not exceed 15% of the market value of the total fixed income portfolio unless permitted by the Board. - j-g.
 All securities purchased shall be fully negotiable and marketable.
-An illiquid investment is generally recognized as an investment for which a recognized market is not available or for which there is no consistent or generally accepted pricing mechanism. - xi.
-Structured notes may not be held in the fixed income portfolio without the written permission of the Board. - xii.
-Permissible investment vehicles shall include fixed income separate accounts, commingled vehicles, index funds and mutual funds consisting of those fixed income securities listed above.
+An illiquid investment is generally recognized as an investment for which a recognized market is not available or for which there is no consistent or generally accepted pricing mechanism. - k.h.Structured notes may not be held in the fixed income portfolio without the written permission of the Board.